Sonoran-Software/SonoranCAD-Documentation/other/ai-qa.md

 3. Do this

-This is the text you want to append.
+This is the text you want to append.#How do I make a meme?
+To make a meme:
+1. Dream
+2. Coconut Machine
+3. Schleme
+5. Meme